Dr Neelam Gogoi

 Postdoctoral Researcher, Research School of Biology

+Neelam Gogoi is an Innovation Fellow with the ARC Training Centre for Future Crops.
 Neelam has a background in material nanochemistry specialising in nanotechnology based gene editing and has years of experience in CRISPR nanoengineering in crop plants gained during postdoctoral research at the University of Sydney.
-She has developed transformation technologies in wheat, barley and tomato.
-Prior to that Neelam studied and worked in India and China.
-Neelam will be working on Chickpea within the Centre.
+She has developed a polymeric nanoparticle-based technology to deliver CRISPR/Cas9 in wheat to study the genetic potency of deadly rust pathogens.
+She has also validated nanotechnology-based gene transformation technologies in multiple varieties of wheat, barley, tomato that are known to be extremely difficult to transform through traditional approaches.

 Areas of expertise: